-Michael Craig-Martin presented a selection of new work made specifically for this exhibition.
+In the gallery Craig-Martin presented a selection of new work made specifically for the exhibition.
 Known for his sweeping, brightly coloured canvases that depict a repertoire of everyday objects, his art is one of maximum economy and maximum impact.
 Central to his work is the act of drawing and an investigation of line, space and form.
 Transcribing these images onto the painting’s surface using a distinctive black tape, the painted objects flicker between foreground and background, between line and image.

 The everyday objects, invariably have a practical use; a drawer that opens, a chair to be sat on or a shoe awaiting its owner’s foot.
 All suggest a form of human interaction which is forever absent.

 In an intriguing new departure, Craig-Martin showed works based on two major paintings in Western art history – Piero della Francesca’s The Flagellation (1452) and Georges Seurat’s The Bathers at Asnières (1884).
 Here he deconstructed and redrew them in order to create new paintings, replacing the original colour with his familiar vivid palette.